-In each of the art disciplines, students gain practical experience in an advanced, progressive curriculum emphasizing critical thinking, interdisciplinary and multicultural learning, leadership skills, and historical context.
-A staff of professional Artist/Teachers and Residential Advisors mentor students in their studies, as well as in the social aspects of the program.
+In each of the art disciplines, students gain hands-on experience in an advanced, progressive curriculum emphasizing critical thinking, interdisciplinary and multicultural learning, leadership skills, and historical context.
 Students leave CCY with a better perspective on career and higher education choices.

 “My teachers and TAs pushed me and were honest.
 I need that.
 Being pushed makes me want to push myself and my art even more.”
 Karrigan Pothier ‘14